Ransaka/Ransaka/Ransaka's Blog/Building AI Agent With Llama 3.md

 Let’s see some examples first.

-![user asking multiple products at once](../Images/ai-agents/example1.png) user asking multiple products at once
+![user asking multiple products at once](../Images/ai-agents/example1.png)

-![User is asking for the most cost-effective purchase he/she can make.](../Images/ai-agents/example2.png) User is asking for the most cost-effective purchase he/she can make.
+![User is asking for the most cost-effective purchase he/she can make.](../Images/ai-agents/example2.png)

 Alright, let’s bring life into this application.
 Here we are going to use Meta’s Llama 3.1 model with function calling capability.
 As per their announcement, the 3.1 models are capable of using tools and functions more effectively.